alperenkucukali/dotnet-dependencyinjection/README.md

 # What are the Service Lifetime Types?

-When using Dependency Injection, the lifecycle of injected dependencies should also be considered.
-The lifecycle determines how long a component will live and can generally be of three main types: **Singleton, Transient, and Scoped.**
+When using Dependency Injection, the lifetime of injected dependencies should also be considered.
+The lifetime determines how long a component will live and can generally be of three main types: **Singleton, Transient, and Scoped.**

 * **Singleton:** A component is created only once throughout the application and the same instance is used for all requests.
 This is useful when the same instance is shared across the application, such as a database connection or a settings manager.
 * **Transient:** A new instance of the component is created for each request.
 This increases memory consumption but is ideal when state sharing between dependencies is not desired.